 While the greenhouse structure does most of the work for you, you’ll need additional supplies to keep your plants healthy and happy.
 A proper foundation keeps grass from growing inside your greenhouse.
 Tropical plants and edibles need to be kept warm in the winter.

 Use heaters to keep the interior at or above 55 degrees Fahrenheit, so plants don’t freeze.
-To easily track greenhouse temperature, install a wall thermometer.
+Install a wall thermometer to easily track greenhouse temperatures.
 If temperatures climb too high, turn down the heater or open the door or window to allow the excess heat and moisture to escape.

 You’ll also need a system for watering the plants.
 Misting works well and is manageable in a small area.
 For larger greenhouses, you may want to install irrigation tubing with tiny holes that allow you to water the plants.